kevintruong/til/FileSystem/File-System,-Part-1:-Introduction.md

 ----

-* Reliable and robust (even with hardware failures or incomplete writes due to power loss)
+-Reliable and robust (even with hardware failures or incomplete writes due to power loss) -Access (security) controls
-* Access (security) controls
-* Accounting and quotas
+-Accounting and quotas
-* Indexing and search
+-Indexing and search
-* Versioning and backup capabilities
+-Versioning and backup capabilities
-* Encryption
+-Encryption
-* Automatic compression
+-Automatic compression
-* High performance (e.g. Caching in-memory)
+-High performance (e.g. Caching in-memory)
-* Efficient use of storage de-duplication
+-Efficient use of storage de-duplication

 Not all filesystems natively support all of these goals.
 For example, many filesystems do not automatically compress rarely-used files